SawsanDaban/PI-Game-Extension/README.md

 - 📤 **Share Score**: Copy your score and achievements to share with friends
 - ⚙️ **Settings**: Toggle sound, animations, and switch between neon and dark themes
 - 📴 **Offline Ready**: All features work without internet
+- 🛡️ **No Pasting Allowed**: For fair play, pasting is disabled in the digit input.
+- 🖼️ **Extension Icon**: Custom extension icons are now included and shown in the browser.

 ---